realchonk/accounthing/README.md

-# Accounting software for Chads
+# Accounting software for Command-line Power Users

 ## Description
 `accounthing.sh` is a command line accounting system that keeps tracks of customer and transactions, with the ability to generate invoices.